ReekenX/git-hooks/README.md

 adding other languages there to make it better and might rewrite it a bit to make module support.
 Feel free to fork this repo and adding stuff!

+# commit-msg

+This hook is called after commit message is saved.

+It checks first line to contain ticket number (format: #12345 SOME TEXT).
+It will be enabled once you enable config for it with `git config hooks.ticketnumbercheck on`.

+To deactivate remove hook or set `git config hooks.ticketnumbercheck off`.

 # References

 For PHP projects I had similar repo: https://github.com/ReekenX/phpcheck-git